ibm-cloud-docs/Backup/vmware-plugin.md

 1. Download the installation kit from `http://downloads.service.softlayer.com/evault/`.
 Then, double-click the installation kit.
 2. On the confirmation message, click **YES**.
 3. On the welcome page, click **Next**.
-4. On the End-User-License Agreement page, read the license agreement.
+4. On the End-User License Agreement (EULA) page, read the license agreement.
 If you agree to the terms, click the checkbox, and then click **Next**.
 5. On the Destination Folder page, take one of the following actions.
     * To install the VRA in the default location, click **Next**.
     * To install the VRA in another location, click **Change**.
 In the Change the destination folder dialog box, browse to the new installation folder, or type it in the Folder name box.
 Click **OK**.
 On the Destination Folder page, click **Next**.